kirkster96/zss/README.md

 # ZSS - Zowe System Services Server for enabling low-level microservices for z/OS

 ## (Quick start) How to build ZSS and the cross-memory server
+Edit `build/zssxlc.cfg` with your STEPLIB information.
+For example, you might set STEPLIB to
 ```
 git clone git@github.com:zowe/zss.git
 cd zss